AxlLind/easy_io/README.md

 - Results are unwrapped internally so that the API is much simpler.
 In competitive programming you will not recover from any IO error anyway.
 - UTF8 strings are **not** supported.
 The `InputReader` will treat each byte in the input source as a separate character.
 This is a significant speed up and in competitive programming only ascii is almost always used anyway.
 - It will not do any validation on the size of numbers before trying to fit them in a `u8` for example.
 This is also fine for competitive programming since number bounds are usually given.
-- Only parses decimal notation for numbers, not hexadecimal for example.
+- It only parses decimal notation for numbers, not hexadecimal or scientific notation for example.
 - It will not parse special float values like `NaN` or `Infinity`.

 ## Public methods